MarounHaddad/Classifying-restaurants-by-state/README.md

 Complete report and presentation under: **\presentation and report in French**

+The published code only covers the following parts of the work:
+- Dataset preparation
+- Analysis
+- Pattern extraction

 ## References
 [1] Cassel, D. (2018).
 Can yelp data predict restaurant closures ?
 URL: https://thenewstack.io/can-yelp-data-predict-restaurant-closures/
 [2] Fayyad, U. M., Piatetsky-Shapiro, G. et Smyth, P. (1996).
 Knowledge discovery and data mining : Towards a unifying framework.
 In proceedings of the Second International Conference on Knowledge Discovery and Data Mining.